Some years ago on an NLP training, I was running a class for Swedish Students and was delivering information about metaphors in NLP.

 After consideration, I decided not to answer her question directly, or challenge the challenge, so I told her this:

-“Just imagine, in times before newspapers, television, internet or any kind of expanded communication systems, other ways had to be evolved to allow people to know what’s going on in the world.
+“Just imagine, in times before newspapers, television, internet or any kind of expanded communication systems, other ways had to be evolved to allow people to know what was going on in the world.
 When you tune in to the way they did this, it was in the form of poem, plays and songs.
-Inside these forms was all the information you may need.”
+Inside these forms is all the information you may need.”

 Metaphor is not just a function of language…of mere words…human thought processes are largely metaphorical…the human conceptual system is metaphorically saturated and defined.

 The term metaphor originally comes from Greek metaphora (meta, meaning ‘over’, and herein, ‘to carry’).
 This transfer (or carry) of meaning is within all cultures and languages, and has a long history of use as evidenced in the teaching of Aristotle and Plato.